Kenneth Rainin Foundation

 Scientific Merit (Health Grants): Innovator Awards are evaluated on three criteria: innovation, scientific merit, and investigator capability to execute the project.
 No preliminary data is required—the foundation values innovative ideas that could transform the field.

-Social Justice Themes (Film Grants): SFFILM Rainin Grant prioritizes films that "address social justice issues—the distribution of wealth, opportunities, and privileges—in a positive and meaningful way through plot, character, theme, or setting" while benefiting the Bay Area filmmaking community.
+Social Justice Themes (Film Grants): SFFILM Rainin Grant prioritises films that "address social justice issues—the distribution of wealth, opportunities, and privileges—in a positive and meaningful way through plot, character, theme, or setting" while benefiting the Bay Area filmmaking community.

 Artist Compensation (Arts Grants): Open Spaces Program requires at least one-third of grant funds be designated to artistic project teams and their direct expenses.
 The foundation values fairly compensating artists.

 Building Relationships: The foundation advises: "Find the points of connection and alignment and stay in communication with the funder.
-It's likely easier to identify the program director or officer that is connected to your area, so reach out and start a conversation."
+It's likely easier to identify the programme director or officer that is connected to your area, so reach out and start a conversation."

 Evidence-Based Practices (Education): The foundation has consistently funded evidence-based practices since 2009, focusing on helping children become "confident, capable and joyful learners."